wappointment/wappointment/readme.txt

 Client focused **appointment booking system**, for personal coaches, teachers, therapists and service professionals of all kind.
 Get booked 24/7 with a really **intuitive booking form**.

-Built for anyone provide time based services to their clients.
+Built for anyone providing time based services to clients.

 Wappointment is free and will remain **free forever**.